-26.-(1) The Commission must conduct a review in relation to the following at least once every 2 years-

-- (a) the operation of this Act and any regulations made under this Act; and - (b) whether this Act should be amended.

-(2) The Commission must prepare a report of the review under subsection (1) and submit the report to the Minister.
+- 26.-(1) The Commission must conduct a review in relation to the following at least once every 2 years in relation to the following- - (a) the operation of this Act and any regulations made under this Act; and - (b) whether this Act should be amended. - (2) The Commission must prepare a report of the review under subsection (1) and submit the report to the Minister.